 • Credit risk means the potential loss sustained by the bank if a customer becomes insolvent or cannot perform their payment obligations in due time.
 Credit risks are managed by risk mitigating techniques approved by the management of the Bank.
 Regulations cover the entirety of the lending process.
-The bank continuously monitors the credit portfolio and prepares reports on the findings to the senior management of the Bank.
-The Bank uses IRB Advanced methodology for regulatory capital calculation.
+The bank constantly monitors the credit portfolio and prepares reports on the findings to the senior management of the Bank.